This isn't a cost. It's an investment.

 Material + construction spec (what AE actually installs)

-- Galvanized tubular iron pickets and rails — galvanized substrate is what survives Phoenix sun and monsoon water
+- Galvanized tubular iron pickets and rails — the galvanized substrate under the powder coat is the corrosion-protection system we specify for Phoenix sun and monsoon water; performance comes from the product and coating documentation, the installation and the care it receives

-- Professional powder-coat finish over the galvanized base (not painted iron — paint chalks and rusts at welds in 3–5 years here)
+- Professional powder-coat finish over the galvanized base (not painted iron — raw paint generally chalks and shows corrosion at the welds sooner in this sun, and how soon depends on the coating system, exposure and maintenance)

-- Open vertical picket design — preserves visibility of the pool and yard while meeting climb-resistance code
+- Open vertical picket design — preserves visibility of the pool and yard while being detailed to the climbable-zone requirements in the adopted code for your address

 - Engineered posts set into concrete footings, depth tuned to local soil (caliche, expansive clay, sandy fill)